helenaferdy/helenaferdy.github.io/_posts/2025-07-05-cp-elasticxl.md

 <br>

-If there's a failure on the member 01, the next member will take over as the role of managament
+If there's a failure on the member 01, the next member will take over the role of management

 ![x](/static/2025-07-05-cp-elasticxl/11.png)

 <br>

-The filure event is also shown on the Insights
+The failure event is also shown on the Insights

 ![x](/static/2025-07-05-cp-elasticxl/12.png)